garden-io/garden/docs/guides/deprecations.md

 Logging in also enables you to use our Managed Container Builder which can significantly improve your Docker build performance.

-To avoid your team from suffering from cache misses and bad performance, we'll require you to log in if your project is connected to Garden Cloud/Enterprise.
+To prevent your team from suffering from cache misses and bad performance, we'll require you to log in if your project is connected to Garden Cloud/Enterprise.
 A project is _connected_ if the project-level Garden configuration has `id` and `domain` fields set.

 #### Offline mode